Relocating to Washington, D.C.

 • Alexandria, Virginia - This historic and charming city is home to many students, young adults and families who chose to live outside, yet near downtown Washington D.C..
 It is located 30-50 minutes outside D.C. on the Yellow Line at “Braddock Street” and “King Street” stations.
 A key attraction to Alexandria is Old Town, a restored colonial area with a wide array of shops, restaurants and bars.

-• Arlington, Virginia - This area offers relatively low rent housing options including townhouses, high-rise apartments, duplexes and individual homes, and is home to many undergraduate as well as graduate students.
+• Arlington, Virginia - This area offers relatively low-rent housing options including townhouses, high-rise apartments, duplexes and individual homes, and is home to many undergraduates as well as graduate students.
 It is located near an abundance of restaurants and shops, as well as the large Fashion Center shopping center.
 Arlington is located on the Blue, Yellow and Orange Lines with a commute ranging from 20-45 minutes and including stations such as “Rosslyn,” “Ballston-MU,” and “Pentagon City.”
 This area offers reasonable rental rates in older apartment buildings.